isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 - Check the <a href="https://www.mfa.gov.sg/where-are-you-travelling-to" target="_blank">MFA website</a> for specific advisories on your destination country/region.
 - Check if you are eligible for outbound SafeTravel Lane arrangements with your intended destination country/region, such as the <a href="/rgl/visiting-rgl-counterparts" target="_blank">Reciprocal Green Lane</a>.
 - Check with the immigration authority or embassy of your destination country/region on the relevant health requirements imposed on travellers from Singapore, such as [Pre-Departure Tests(PDT)](#PDT) to be taken or [PDT/vaccination certificates](#certs) to be shown.
+- When overseas, all travellers should take all necessary precautions, observe good personal hygiene, monitor local developments, and heed the advice of local authorities.
-- If you are intending to return to Singapore, determine the appropriate SafeTravel lanes for your return trip <a href="/arriving/overview" target="_blank">here</a> and seek approvals if necessary before your trip if you need certainty of a return date.
+- If you are intending to return to Singapore, determine the appropriate SafeTravel lanes and health measures for your return trip <a href="/arriving/overview" target="_blank">here</a> and seek approvals if necessary before your trip if you need certainty of a return date.

 <div id="PDT"></div>